traderjeffb/BlockChain-book-/introduction.md

 * The use of \(hashing\)cryptography instead of trusting a bank
 * The creation of trust through the system without the use of centralized institutions

+---

+#### **Words to know:**

+**Hashing**- generating a value from a string of text using a mathematical algorithm

+**peer-to-peer network**-A network** **of computers configured to allow certain files and folders to be shared with everyone

+**ledger**-an account book of final entry, in which business transactions are recorded.

+**proof of work**- requiring processing time of the computer \(to create the hash from a mathematical function in this case\)

+**blocks**-a record of business transactions\(ledger\) where computers have spent time finding the answer to an algorithm\(hash\)

+---

-To avoid double-spending problem Satoshi Nakamato determined that a network of timestamps could be distributed over the peer-to-peer network \(a type of ledger\) in the form of a hash-based proof-of-work which would create a record that could not be changed without redoing the proof-of-work.
+To avoid double-spending problem Satoshi Nakamato determined that a network of timestamps could be distributed over the peer-to-peer network \(a type of ledger file\) in the form of a hash-based proof-of-work which would create a record that could not be changed without redoing the proof-of-work.
 These hashed proof of work records are now known as blocks.

 Once the hashing was complete for a block and 51% or more of the computers on the network agreed, the block was added to the one previous block to create a blockchain and distributed to the network.
-A new block would then be worked hashed.If there were any changes made to any block on any computer in the peer-to-peer network, also called nodes, that change to the block would need to be rehashed and the resulting newly hashed block would have a different hash code and therefore it would not be accepted by 51% or more of the nodes and therefore rejected.
+A new block would then be  hashed.
+If there were any changes made to any block on any computer in the peer-to-peer network, also called nodes, that change to the block would need to be rehashed and the resulting newly hashed block would have a different hash code and therefore it would not be accepted by 51% or more of the nodes and therefore rejected.
 In Ethereum blockchain here are 2 things the nodes must agree on before a block can be added.
 The hash from the previous block\(called the block header\)  and the Merkle root.
 Below is a tree that shows how each block in is not only the all transactions that have taken place in the block's time frame but also the hash of the 2 below it.
 Bitcoin does not use the Merkle tree system.

 ![](/assets/Merkle Tree.jpg)